zhaojj1014/Customer-Segmentation/README.md

 # Customer Segmentation Analysis
 Customer segmentation analysis of an online learning platform

-This is a practice project from Data Science 365
+This is a practice project from Data Science 365.
+The goal is to identify customer segments and recommend marketing strategies.

 I have a different approach than the solution provided by the course (which clustered the customers into 8 segments), but I think mine makes sense and the resulst are clean and actionable.